jeremyandrews/argus/memory-bank/activeContext.md

 - **Completion Date**: May 29, 2025

 ## Recent Changes

+### ELI5 Scoring Scale Mismatch Fix (May 30, 2025)
+Successfully resolved the critical scoring mismatch between quality assessment and ELI5 explanation generation:

+**Problem Identified:**
+- The system was using a 1-3 scoring scale for quality assessment but the ELI5 prompt expected a 1-10 scale
+- This caused articles with score 3 (excellent quality) to be interpreted by ELI5 as 3/10 (poor quality)
+- ELI5 explanations were saying "This source has a low score because it doesn't give enough information about where the facts came from" for high-quality articles

+**Root Cause Analysis:**
+- Quality scoring system in `src/prompt/scoring.rs` uses 1-3 scale (1=Poor, 2=Moderate, 3=Excellent)
+- ELI5 prompt in `src/prompt/summarization.rs` had hardcoded 1-10 scale interpretation guidelines
+- Analysis context section displayed scores as "{sources_quality}/10" instead of "/3"

+**Solution Implemented:**
+1. **Updated ELI5 Scoring Guidelines**: Changed from 1-10 scale to correct 1-3 scale
+   - 3/3: "This article comes from a reliable source with good reporting practices"
+   - 2/3: "This article has some reliability concerns but is generally acceptable"
+   - 1/3: "This article has significant quality or credibility problems"

+2. **Enhanced Analysis-Driven Explanations**: Instead of generic score interpretations, ELI5 now:
+   - Examines Critical Analysis, Logical Fallacies, and Source Analysis data
+   - Identifies specific issues or strengths mentioned in analyses
+   - Translates technical findings into child-friendly language
+   - Provides specific explanations based on actual analysis findings

+3. **Fixed Analysis Context Display**: Updated score display from "/10" to "/3" for consistency

+**Key Changes Made:**
+- **File**: `src/prompt/summarization.rs`
+- **Section**: Source Credibility Integration (MANDATORY)
+- **Impact**: ELI5 explanations now correctly interpret quality scores and provide accurate, analysis-based credibility assessments

+**Testing Status:**
+- ✅ Code compiles successfully with no errors
+- ✅ Clean build confirmed
+- ✅ Scoring scale consistency verified across all components

+**Result:**
+- ELI5 explanations now correctly identify high-quality articles as reliable
+- Source credibility explanations are based on actual analysis findings rather than generic templates
+- Users receive accurate quality assessments in simple, understandable language
+- System maintains consistency between iOS app (1-3 scale) and backend analysis

 ### ELI5 Source Quality Integration Fix (May 29, 2025)
 Successfully fixed the ELI5 prompt to properly incorporate source quality analysis: